Taste of the Week

 Longueville House Irish Apple Brandy

-Longueville has 25 acres of apples and the orchard is over 20 years old.
-“We don't spray Roundup here,” proprietor William said.
-“We try to stay away from them.
-No pesticides.”
+There are 25 acres of apples and the orchard is close to 25 years old.
+No pesticides are used.
 One way they counter the aphids, a tiny bug that can do enormous damage, is to encourage the hoverfly by planting the likes of Fennel, Angelica and Yarrow.
 These attract the hoverfly, a natural enemy of the aphid.
-Sheep are normally kept in the orchards and they ensure a low level of grass.
-But they do have to be taken out immediately before and during the harvest.
-To read more about Longueville cider and brandy, please click here.